mavlink/mavlink-devguide/en/services/mission.md

 # Mission Protocol

-The mission sub-protocol allows a GCS or developer API to manage *mission* (flight plan), *geofence* and *safe point* information on a drone/component.
+The mission sub-protocol allows a GCS or developer API to exchange *mission* (flight plan), *geofence* and *safe point* information with a drone/component.

 The protocol covers:
 - Operations to upload, download and clear missions, set/get the current mission item number, and get notification when the current mission item has changed.
-- Message type(s) for exchanging mission items.
+- Message type(s) and enumerations for exchanging mission items.
-- MAVLink commands that are common to most autopilots/GCS.
+- Mission Items ("MAVLink commands") that are common to most systems.

-The protocol follows the client/server pattern, where operations (and most commands) are initiated by the GCS/developer API (client) and acknowledged by the autopilot (server).

-The protocol supports re-request of messages that have not arrived, allowing missions to be reliably transferred over a lossy link. <!-- not quite guaranteed :-) -->
+The protocol supports re-request of messages that have not arrived, which allows missions to be reliably transferred over a lossy link.

 ## Mission Types {#mission_types}